2019–20 Sam Houston State Bearkats women's basketball team

 The 2019–20 Sam Houston State Bearkats women's basketball team represented Sam Houston State University during the 2019–20 NCAA Division I women's basketball season.
-The Bearkats, led by second year head coach Ravon Justice, played their home games at the Bernard Johnson Coliseum as members of the Southland Conference.
-They finished the season 19–10, 14–6 in Southland play to finish in fourth place.
-Before they could play in the Southland women's tournament however, the tournament was cancelled due to the coronavirus pandemic.
+The Bearkats, led by second-year head coach Ravon Justice, played their home games at the Bernard Johnson Coliseum in Huntsville, Texas as members of the Southland Conference.
+They finished the season 19–10, 14–6 in Southland play, to finish in fourth place.
+Before they could play in the Southland women's tournament; however, the tournament was cancelled due to the coronavirus pandemic.

 Previous season

-The Bearkats finished the season 16–13 overall, 11–7 in Southland play to finish in fifth place.
+The Bearkats finished the 2018–19 season 16–13 overall, 11–7 in Southland play, to finish in fifth place.
 As the No. 5 seed in the Southland women's tournament, they were defeated in the first round by Central Arkansas.